Here’s a sample resume we recently produced for a financial advisor or insurance sales executive in Singapore.

 [There’s no need to list your references; if HR is interested in you they will ask you for them.]

-About the Insurance Sales Role
+About the Financial Advisor or Insurance Sales Role

 Insurance sales is a recession-proof career that can provide steady income.
 This pre-need industry continues to grow because of the ever-growing need of people to get insurance for what is valuable to them.
 People are now better educated on the importance of insurance for their protection in the future.